datstartup/ubuntuopenbox/lessons/m52-multimedia-apps-for-ubuntu-openbox.md

 [https://cmus.github.io/](https://cmus.github.io/)

-Though we have a lot other options for GUI music players, I still want to introduce you to this text base (console) music player **CMUS** for its ability to manage large music library.
+Though we have a lot other options for GUI music players, I still want to introduce you to this text base (console) music player **CMUS** for its ability to manage a large music library.
 ```bash
 apt-get install cmus
 ```